 Green, Social, Sustainability Bonds ("GSS Bonds") issued under this Framework may be in the form of Covered Bonds, Mortgage-Backed Securities("MBS") and Senior Unsecured Bonds.
-They will be aligned with the ICMA principles released in June 20225: 2021 Green Bond Principles ("GBP"), 2021 Social Bond Principles ("SBP") and 2021 Sustainability Bond Guidelines ("SBG") or as they may subsequently be updated.
-Covered Bonds and MBS are types of Secured Green Bond / Secured Social Bond / Secured Sustainability Bond which follow the Sustainable Securitisation requirement as specified in the Guidance Handbook6.
+They will be aligned with the following ICMA principles: 2021 Green Bond Principles ("GBP"), 2023 Social Bond Principles ("SBP") and 2021 Sustainability Bond Guidelines ("SBG") or as they may subsequently be updated.
+Covered Bonds and MBS are types of Secured Green Bond / Secured Social Bond / Secured Sustainability Bond which follow the Sustainable Securitisation requirement as specified in the Guidance Handbook.